ioanniswd/uplambda/README.md

 `npm install -g uplambda`

-### Prerequisites
+### Prequisites

+A folder in the home directory named localLambdas.
+Uplambda does not as of yet create that folder.

 A config file is required, .uplambda.json in the home directory.
-Run "uplambda --accounts --add" to init.
+Run "uplambda --account --add" to init.

 [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git): The name of the current branch is used to verify that package.json API Gateway parameters are valid.
 More details can be found later on.